isaacs/blog.izs.me/src/posts/2023/02/to-my-father/index.md

 that the end is just the end

-Now you're gone, not to a better place, not "to" at all, but out time and space, and those parts of you that death cannot erase
+Now you're gone, not to a better place, not "to" at all, but out of time and space, and those parts of you that death cannot erase
     fall short.
 You're gone.